 Interestingly Kersh’s story precedes the pseudoscientific claims of von Däniken by over a decade, as well as the sources he plagiarized, such as Robert Charroux’s Histoire inconnue des hommes depuis cent mille ans (1963) and Le matin des magiciens by Pauwels and Bergier (1963).
 If not for its precedence, the ending of “Men Without Bones” would seem to be deliberate mockery of these later writers’ hokum, yet if that is so Gerald Kersh was entirely prescient, a writer of such greatness he could call bullshit before the bullshit even got shat.
 Or…considering Kersh actually uses the phrase “Legends of a race of gods that came down from the sky” long before any of them…could it be that von Däniken, Charroux, Pauwels and Bergier, all so much given to plagiarism themselves, were actually usurping their premise from Kersh’s squishy little gem?
 What a grand twist that would be in the end, though perhaps it’s best not to think too hard about where anything really came from in the beginning.

-Michael Bukowski really…sunk his teeth into this one.
-You can see his portrayal of one of the little fat men who come at dusk here: http://yog-blogsoth.blogspot.com/2016/03/man-without-bones.html.
+Michael Bukowski really…sank his teeth into this one.
+You can see his portrayal of one of the little fat men who come at dusk here: https://yog-blogsoth.blogspot.com/2016/03/man-without-bones.html.
 For those of you who read the story after this, you will notice he worked a very clever Easter egg into his design, picking up on an unusual biological reference that Kersh employed.

 Join us next week when Michael and I take you for a nighttime tour of a story by one of the most famous names in science fiction.
 It’s a simple story, one character, no dialogue, lots of dread.
 As always, guess the story in advance and you might win a prize.